 The place?
 It doesn’t matter.

-What mattered was that Mr. Shire was sitting in a very comfortable wooden chair, observing the vast and impeccable garden nearby and the colorful butterflies flying and surrounding the nearest trees.
-He knew that place, but is it up to us to know?
-He thought not since, according to him, readers don't need to dwell on moments and places as fleeting as smoke or cheap fireworks.
+Shire knew that place, but is it up to us to know?
+Well, his answer is no because, according to him, readers don’t need to dwell so much on moments and places as fleeting as smoke or cheap fireworks.

-Well, in that pompous and beautiful garden, Shire enjoyed a cup of tea in a well-crafted porcelain cup.
-The tea was as sweet as the beautiful scenery.
+It didn’t take long, and Mr. Shire was served a hot cup of tea in a well-crafted porcelain cup.
+When he first took a sip, it tasted as sweet as the beautiful scenery around him.

-“The spy,” Agarath took a piece of paper from her pockets.
-“Remember?
-That asshole?
+Agarath bit the piece of bread and swallowed it.
+“The spy.
+Remember that asshole?
 I found him,” she wiped the cream from her ruby lips.

 “You’re doing business with me,” she leaned forward, resting her hand on the chin.
 “You better be aware of him as well, Mr. Asmodeus.”

-“I already told you that this name is cursed,” Shire scratched his head and sighed.
+Shire’s eyes flickered from blue to crimson, and he sighed.
+“I already told you this name is cursed…” he scratched his head.
 “Well, I’ll keep that in mind.”

-She raised her hands, and a mana screen appeared beside her - as if it were a Google notification.
+She raised her hands, and the teapot turned into a mana screen, floating in front of her and Mr. Shire.
 She slipped her fingers, covered in a light satin glove with a semi-transparent fabric.

 Various data in a strange language appeared, followed by a growing graph.
 Only one line could be read without knowing that language: profits.

-Shire chuckled, taking a piece of sugar-coated bread.
-It's been a while Agarath had seen that vague expression on his face, followed by a cynical smile, the Asmodeus' classic grin.
+It's been a while since Agarath had seen that vague expression on his face, followed by a cynical smile – the Asmodeus' classic grin.

-"Agarath, my darling," he said, looking at the entity in front of him.
-"I'm aware of my doings."
+“Agarath, my darling,” he said, looking at the entity in front of him.
+“I'm aware of my sins.”

-"Ah… you're really crazy…" she scratched her head again and turned off the screen.
-"I'll keep the spy close.
-This way, he won't target you,” she decided, sipping the tea.
+“Ah… you're really crazy…” Agarath scratched her head again and turned off the screen.

-Shire smiled in that simple way of his and took another piece of bread - that he thought about taking some of to his wife.
-As he nibbled on some more refined sweets that Agarath brought and, between expensive teas and conversations, he began to ponder the said spy.
+Shire smiled in that simple way of his and took another piece of bread.
+As he nibbled on some more refined sweets that Agarath brought, and, between expensive teas and conversations, he began to ponder the said spy.

 In fact, it had been a long time since he had heard about the nameless entity.